distributed-system-analysis/pbench/docs/API/V1/list.md

 returns datasets with a name of "a" and *either* an origin of "EC2" or generated from the "pbench-fio" script.

-_NOTE_: `filter` expression values like the `2023` in `GET /api/v1/datasets?filter=server.deletion:2023`, are always interpreted as strings, which often means that partial matches like `~2023` are often more useful than exact matches; and this also makes matching a JSON document (such as `dataset.metalog.pbench`) problematic.
+_NOTE_: `filter` expression values, like the `true` in `GET /api/v1/datasets?filter=server.archiveonly:true`, are always interpreted as strings, so be careful about the string representation of the value (in this case, a boolean, which is represented in JSON as "true" or "false").
+Beware especially when attempting to match a JSON document (such as `dataset.metalog.pbench`).

 `limit` integer \
 "Paginate" the selected datasets by returning at most `limit` datasets.
 This